 Check Out and everyone picked a new challenge to work on over the week and homework again is to pay attention to what is acquired.
 A card was included that could be cut out and attached to a debit or credit card.
 It includes questions to ask about the need for the item and also some blank spaces to write down some personal goals.
 See next blog post.

 Oh yeah and how did I do on my challenge?
 Honestly, I really wanted to continue to procrastinate on it but I knew that I had to do it as I had put it out there.
 I got things off of my dresser that belonging in other places and was able to gather together some old jewellery to donate to the Micro Enterprise Program at my work place where they make new jewellery and other items to sell.
 It took me at least an hour and a half to clean off my dresser.
 I did it on the evening before the group and I found myself distracted a few times and was off doing other things.
-But I did it and here is a pic of my dresser cleaned off.
-Sorry, there is no before pic.
+However, I got it done!
+Yes!!

 Now, for this weeks challenge which will again need to happen on Thursday evening, the night before the group.
 I am planning to take down a very dusty curio cabinet full of tiny perfumes.
 I think it will be easy to get this cupboard down but what to do with all the cute perfume bottles?